Petti-Lab/scrnaseq.tutorials.github.io/index.md

 dev.off()
 ```

-Scale and center the data:
+Scale and center the data.
+Note that the scaled, centered data will be stored in the 'scale.data' slot of the Seurat object.

 ```R
 scrna <- ScaleData(object = scrna, features = rownames(x = scrna), display.progress=FALSE);